bishnudev1/mac-mode_windows/README.md

-# mac-mode_windows
-Step by step tutorial how to use your windows laptop in full performance mode while it's not plugged in just like Macbooks.

-# Hey Windows Lover
+# MacOS Efficiency Mode in Windows
 ## If you are a windows lover just like me and can't be able to switch to Mac yet for that reason then I can help you achieving almost same Mac like performance in your windows machine hehe.

 ### Let's go step by step